exoplatform/exo-documentation/docs/Manage-Space.rst

           to see more members.

-.. note:: In the space seeting, you can have an idea about the space template
+.. note:: In the space *Settings*, you can have an idea about the space template
           for your space, the Space template pulldown will display the selected template but you can't change it.